 Why are they looking?

-Joe was specifically looking for someone to solve a problem he’s having, but Pawanjit, last week, was responding to the book review you’d posted – the same taste in books is a good enough reason to connect with someone isn’t it?
+Joe was looking for someone to solve a problem he’s having, but last week Pawanjit connected in response to the book review she’d posted – the same taste in books is a good enough reason to connect with someone isn’t it?

-And sometimes Jess will recognise the name of the person from a networking event she’d pretty much forgotten about – whether they need a Project Manager or not, there is some reason they’ve decided to check her out.
-The problem is, Jess is never sure why they’re looking and what she should do about it.
+Sometimes Jess recognises a name from one of the networking events she barely remembers – does the contact need a Project Manager?
+Or is there some other reason they’ve decided to check her out?
+Jess is never sure why people are looking, or what she should do about it.